rq/django-rq/README.rst

 one has custom class specified, you would have to run at least two separate workers for each queue.

-Custom job and worker classes
+Custom Job and Worker Classes
 -----------------------------

 Similarly to custom queue classes, global custom job and worker classes can be configured using